dotnet/csharplang/proposals/extensions_v2.md

 # Alternate strawman syntaxes

 The above strawman chooses a big syntactic jump forward for all extension member cases.
 That's not at all a requirement, and many options are possible.
-A non-exhaustive list of variants are:
+A non-exhaustive list of variants is:

 ## Variant 1: Reuse existing syntax when possible